CodeforLeipzig/lvz-viz/README.md

     ./gradlew build
     java -jar build/libs/lvz-viz-*.jar

-You can build an executable jar with gradle daemon and skip all tests to speed up the build.
+You can build an executable jar with gradle and skip all tests to speed up the build.

-    ./gradlew build -x test --daemon
+    ./gradlew build -x test
     java -jar build/libs/lvz-viz-*.jar

 Or you can simply run the project within gradle during development.